How to Become a Self-Employed Mechanic

 - Creating a professional website

 Lots of people search for services online, so some kind of presence is essential.
 Websites needn’t be expensive or complicated and there are lots of online guides to get you going.
-You could also list your services on specialist websites such as:

 What about doing the accounts?

 Accounting can be the final hurdle for anyone thinking of becoming self-employed, not just mechanics.
 But there are lots of accountancy services available who can help get you set up and registered with HMRC, then assist you with all your accounts throughout the year.

 Brian Alfred are specialists in providing accountancy and tax support to mechanics and builders, which means not only can we help you get the basics right, we know about all the different specific tax laws relating to these trades too.
 So we can help make sure you have as much money in your pocket as possible from your new venture, including getting you any tax rebate you’re entitled to within 24 hours of application.